chaoli1029/ieee_test_cases/README.md

 # ieee_test_cases
 Classic IEEE test cases for research of reliable unit commitment problem. <br />

-# data structure
 There are 3 test cases: 73-bus system, 118-bus system, and Polish system.
-For each test case, there are data files as follows.
+For each test case, there are data files as follows. <br />

 ## Data_Size
 size of the transmission network <br />